Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

-Although the magnetic field plays an important role inside the disk, it remains relatively weak.
-Growth of the field inside the disk via the MRI always saturates at subthermal strengths (see Figure \ref{figure:devilliers03_8}).
+Although the magnetic field plays a crucial role through the action of the MRI, its amplitude saturates at a relatively weak level, always remaining subthermal in the disk (see Figure~\ref{figure:devilliers03_8}).
 On the other hand, simulations show that magnetic fields do tend to dominate regions outside the disk, including in the hot, magnetized corona that sandwiches the disk and in the evacuated, highly magnetized funnel region.
-The funnel region and the boundary between the funnel and the corona are where jets and outflows are generically observed in these simulations. \epubtkImage{??.png}{ }
+The funnel region and the boundary between the funnel and the corona are where jets and outflows are generically observed in these simulations (Section~\ref{section-numerical-jets}).